She was on the surgical table just once but was billed for two operations

 “I think a lot of folks just cave” after they’re sued, Haynes said.

-Bill of the Month is a crowdsourced investigation by KFF Health News and NPR that dissects and explains medical bills.
-Do you have an interesting medical bill you want to share with us?
-Tell us about it!
+After six years, we’re nearing the end of our Bill of the Month project.
+We’ll have a final installment on NPR in the fall.
+But Bill of the Month will continue at KFF Health News and elsewhere.
+We still want to hear about your confusing or outrageous medical bills, visit NPR’s Shots blog to share your story.

 Emmarie Huetteman of KFF Health News edited the digital story.
-Taunya English and Simone Popperl of KFF Health News, along with NPR's Will Stone, edited the audio story.
+Taunya English of KFF Health News, along with NPR's Will Stone, edited the audio story.

 Copyright 2024 NPR